Postings

 Essential Functions

-• Reviews applications for variance changes; makes formal recommendations for approval or denial to Planning Commission.
+· Reviews variance, rezoning, subdivision, and site plan applications and makes formal recommendations for approval or denial to Planning Commission.

 Knowledge, Skills and Abilities